GiulianoErcole/Vyktor/README.md

 ## 🧭 Research Context
 Vyktor serves as a controlled simulation of open-ended evolution in a digital substrate.
-It explores how far adaptive systems can go without neural models or reinforcement learning — relying purely on syntax-driven self-modification.
+It explores how far adaptive systems can go without neural models or reinforcement learning; relying purely on syntax-driven self-modification.

 Its behavior provides valuable insights into: